2001 Tiananmen Square self-immolation incident: Dispute

-Following the incident, the details of why the individuals were involved has been and remains the subject of dispute between representatives of Falun Gong, the Chinese government, and other observers.
+Following the incident, the details of why the individuals were involved have been and remain the subject of dispute between representatives of Falun Gong, the Chinese government, and other observers.

 A significant challenge to arriving at a definitive assessment of the event is that independent corroboration of the government's claims has not been possible.
 According to Human Rights Watch (HRW), the lack of independent information made the incident one of the most difficult stories for reporters in Beijing to report.
 The New York Times stated that conflicting claims were difficult to assess "[w]ith propaganda streaming in from seemingly opposite ends of the universe ... especially since the remaining Falun Gong practitioners have been driven underground."

-Philip Pan's investigation, and other inconsistencies highlighted by Falun Gong organisations, led some journalists and other observers to entertain the possibility that the self-immolation was not as straightforward as the Chinese official media accounts suggested.
+Philip Pan's investigation, and other inconsistencies highlighted by Falun Gong organisations, led some human rights observers, such as the Laogai Research Foundation, to entertain the possibility that the self-immolation was not as straightforward as the Chinese official media accounts suggested.
 In the National Review, Ann Noonan of the Laogai Research Foundation suggested that it was "hardly a far-fetched hypothesis" that the government staged the incident or allowed it to proceed to discredit Falun Gong, as the government vowed to crush the practice before the eightieth anniversary celebrations of the Communist Party in July.
 Clive Ansley, a Vancouver-based rights lawyer who lived in China during the self-immolation, suggested that a dramatic response by Falun Gong would have been understandable, but ultimately concluded that the event was staged: "You've got Falun Gong people in this country, they've been oppressed over and over again, they are not allowed to speak, they are not allowed to assert any of their rights as citizens, the level of frustration must be terribly, terribly high..
 I can understand people doing that.. but ironically, we ultimately found out that it was staged anyway, it was not real.
 It was completely staged by the government."